Indoor Air Quality at Work

 • Store your food properly in containers.
 Use office refrigerators and take home your containers so that the fridge can be cleaned easily.

-• Talk with co-workers if your breathing worsens as a reaction to perfumes.
+• Talk with co-workers if your experiencing health issues such as difficulty breathing in response to perfumes.
 Ask them politely if they would wear no or less perfume.

 Reviewed by: